nnesse/b2l-tools/Readme.md

 glplatform
 ==========

-`glplatform` provides low level framework for developing OpenGL applications without taking control over an application's main loop.
-It handles window creation, event processing, OpenGL context management, and
-OpenGL binding management. `glplatform` only concerns itself with issues relating to application setup and does not act as a general purpose platform abstraction library.
+`glplatform` provides framework for developing OpenGL applications without taking control over an application's main loop.
+It handles window creation, event processing, OpenGL context management, and OpenGL binding management. `glplatform` is only designed to make it easy to create an OpenGL application and does not serve as general purpose platform abstraction library.
 At present only GNU/Linux is supported.
 Support for other platforms may be added later as variants of the present interface.

 Creating a window
 -----------------

-An OpenGL enabled window can be created in by calling glplatform_create_window() specifying its title, initial dimentions, and a structure containing event callbacks.
+An window can be created in by calling glplatform_create_window() specifying its title, initial dimentions, and a structure containing event callbacks.
 The event callbacks will be called inside `glplatform_process_events()` (see below).

-Example: Create a "Hello world" window with size 512x512 that responds to key presses
+Example: Create a "Hello world" window

 	void on_key_down(struct glplatform_win *win, int k)
 	{
-		//...
+		printf("Key pressed: %c\n", k);
 	}

 	int main()